 Patients who have previously undergone one or more rhinoplasty procedures and are unhappy with their cosmetic or functional result may require revision rhinoplasty.

 Every facial surgery requires a unique approach, and this is especially true for rhinoplasty.
-Because the nose is so prominent and such a defining feature, Dr. Chang highly prioritizes an initial consultation to establish exactly what each patient wants their new nose to look like and what they do not like about their nose.
+Because the nose is so prominent and such a defining feature, Dr. Hussain highly prioritizes an initial consultation to establish exactly what each patient wants their new nose to look like and what they do not like about their nose.

-Careful examination of the external appearance and internal structures of the nose will help Dr. Chang formulate a plan that maximizes safety and efficiency, as well as cosmetic and functional results.
+Careful examination of the external appearance and internal structures of the nose will help Dr. Hussain formulate a plan that maximizes safety and efficiency, as well as cosmetic and functional results.
 We use Vectra 3D imaging for rhinoplasty patients to aid in determining the best approach.
 This system allows surgeons to alter a three-dimensional image of the patient in order to visualize how various changes would impact not only the nose, but the look of the entire face.

 Rhinoplasty is typically an outpatient procedure, so patients go home following surgery.
 While the healing process is different for everyone, generally one week of downtime is required after nasal surgery.
 The nose cast will be removed seven days after the procedure, which is also when sutures from an open rhinoplasty are removed.
 Depending on the thickness of a patient's skin, we may inject a steroid to help bring down the swelling during a post-op appointment.
 Bruising and swelling will resolve after about four to six weeks.
 Complete healing will take at least a year, with nose job results continuing to improve during that time.